Currently, the average cost of replacing a flat roof is $7,500-11,000 for a 1,600 sq.ft. ranch style home.

 The most popular flat roofing membranes installed on homes across US are: EPDM Rubber, PVC and TPO.

-Roof installation cost
+Flat roof installation cost

 See costs in your area Start Here - Enter Your Zip Code